thosgood/this-weeks-finds/markdown/151-200/week182.md

               _
     df = Df + Df

-These guys are called \"Dolbeault operators\".
-People usually write them using nice curly lower-case d\'s like you see in a partial derivative, but I can\'t do that here: I\'m a prisoner of low technology!
+These guys are called "Dolbeault operators".
+People usually write them using nice curly lower-case d's like you see in a partial derivative, but I can't do that here: I'm a prisoner of low technology!

 Anyway, it turns out that